Last Updated: April 17, 2018

 We retain these exception reports for at least thirty days.

 We recognize that downtime can be costly and reflect poorly on your business.
-As such, we will provide compensation in the form of credit card refunds if certain uptime goals are not met and you request a refund.
+As such, we offer an SLA to customers on the Enterprise Plan.
+We will provide compensation in the form of a refund to your credit card (if you have one on file) or a service credit toward future payments (if you do not have a credit card on file) if certain uptime goals are not met and you are an Enterprise Plan customer and request a refund.

 Please make sure that all IP addresses are white-listed, as we may switch between these at any time.